jhukdev/jameshill.dev/src/articles/partial-hydration.md

 ## How do we fix this?

 Well, first we need to some how isolate the components we know need hydration.
-One way to approach this is by applying a high order component (HOC) to the component in question.
-This gives you a point of control to hydrate your component, accessing any properties that the server has provided and kicking of a render within a root element.
+One way to approach this is by applying a high order component (HOC) to the section in question.
+This gives you a point of control to hydrate your component, access any properties that the server has provided, and finally render within a root element.
 This HOC could look something like this:

 ```typescript
 import { h, hydrate } from 'preact';